syket-git/syket-git/README.md

 ### I'm a Frontend Developer!!

-- 🔭 &emsp;I love to learn new things and have experience with new staff
-- :hearts: &emsp;I enjoy programming and sharing knowledge
+- :hearts: &emsp;I enjoy programming and think in a different way
 - :computer: &emsp;Most used line of code `console.log("hello world")`
-- 🤔 &emsp;I’m looking for people who can help me with Outstanding Video ideas and executions.
-- :e-mail: &emsp;How to reach me: sayhitorainmaker@gmail.com.
+- :e-mail: &emsp;How to reach me: syketweb@gmail.com.
-- ⚡ &emsp;Fun fact: I co-founded my country's first ever and largest digital marketing agency Analyzen.

 <br />